gabriel-duboille/pnl-voyage-calculator/README.md

 # P&L Voyage Calculator

-The P&L Voyage Calculator is a decision-support tool designed to simulate the financial viability and operational risks of commodity trading voyages.
-It integrates real-time market data with logistical modeling to provide an end-to-end overview of trade profitability.

-## Core Functionalities

-* **Market Analysis**: Real-time spot price tracking, momentum analysis, and implied forward curve projections for energy, metals, and agricultural commodities.
+This project was built for educational purposes by a 2nd-year Accounting & Finance student at the London School of Economics.
+The goal was to understand how physical commodity trading firms use transformation in space: buying a commodity at one location and selling it at another — to generate profits, and how they manage the financial risks involved (hedging, freight exposure, financing costs, carbon liabilities).

+The tool is not intended for live trading.
+It is a simulation environment that connects real market data to simplified logistics and risk models.

+## What It Does

+- **Market Intelligence**: Live spot prices, real futures strip forward curves (CME/NYMEX/CBOT/COMEX via Yahoo Finance), 10-year seasonality analysis, and cross-commodity correlations across multiple time horizons.
-* **Voyage Modeling**: Logistical calculation of distances and steaming times based on a global port and chokepoint database.
+- **Voyage Modeling**: Route distances, steaming times, and canal transit fees (Suez, Panama) based on a global port and chokepoint database.
-* **Vessel Technical Integration**: Detailed specification modeling for VLCC, Suezmax, Aframax, LNG, and Dry Bulk carriers, including fuel burn rates and cargo capacities.
+- **Vessel Integration**: Specs for VLCC, Suezmax, Aframax, MR Tanker, LNG Carrier, Capesize, and Panamax — including fuel burn, capacity, and dimensions.
-* **Financial Risk Management**: Waterfall P&L analysis incorporating SOFR-based financing, insurance premiums, demurrage rates, and EU ETS carbon liabilities.
-* **Sensitivity & Stress Testing**: Interactive heatmaps and 3D risk topography evaluating the impact of price volatility versus freight cost variations on net profit.
-* **Predictive Modeling**: Monte Carlo simulations to calculate 95% Value at Risk (VaR) and Expected Mean profit based on past monthly asset drift.
+- **Hedging**: Configurable hedge ratio with futures lock-in price.
+P&L splits into locked margin vs. unhedged exposure.
+- **P&L Waterfall**: Full cost breakdown including freight, fuel, canal fees, EU ETS carbon (with the 50%/100% intra-EU rule), insurance, SOFR-based financing, and demurrage.
+- **Risk Analysis**: Sensitivity heatmaps, 3D risk surface, and Monte Carlo VaR & CVaR using a Student-t distribution calibrated to historical tail risk.
+- **Contango Carry Scanner**: Scans all commodities and routes for profitable carry trades by comparing spot prices against voyage-duration-matched forward contracts, net of all costs.

-## Technical Stack
+## Tech Stack

-* **Language**: Python 3.9+
-* **Framework**: Streamlit
-* **Data Sourcing**: YFinance API (Live feeds for Commodities, Heating Oil proxy for Fuel, and EUA Carbon)
-* **Visualization**: Plotly (Financial Charts) and Folium (Geospatial Mapping)
-* **Computation**: NumPy and Pandas
+- **Python 3.9+** / **Streamlit**
+- **YFinance**: live commodity prices, futures strips, Treasury rates, carbon proxies
+- **Plotly**: financial charts, waterfall, heatmaps, 3D surfaces
+- **Folium**: interactive route maps
+- **SciPy**: fat-tailed Monte Carlo (Student-t VaR/CVaR)

-## Development & Attribution
+## Development

-This project was developed through a hybrid approach combining academic foundations with generative AI implementation.

-* **Logical Framework**: The selection of functionalities, quantitative risk parameters, UI design, and chart types was directed entirely by the author.
-* **Background**: At the time of development, the author possessed foundational experience in Python through Programming modules at the London School of Economics (ST101, ST115).
-* **Technical Implementation**: While the author defined the architectural requirements and logical flow, the majority of the code was generated and refined using AI assistance.
-* **Responsibility**: Any remaining bugs or logical inconsistencies are the sole responsibility of the author.
+The author defined the functionalities, quantitative logic, and UI structure.
+The code was largely generated and iterated using AI assistance (Claude, Anthropic).
+Any bugs or logical gaps are the author's responsibility.

 ## Disclaimer

-This software is for simulation purposes only.
-It does not constitute financial advice or operational guidance for live trading environments.
+This is a simulation tool for educational purposes.
+It does not constitute financial or operational advice for live trading.

-## Instructions for Use

-1. **Select Commodity**: Choose an asset to initialize market analysis and fetch real-time spot prices.
-2. **Configure Voyage**: Set Loading/Discharge ports and select an appropriate vessel class for the cargo.
-3. **Analyze P&L**: Review the financial waterfall and run stress tests to evaluate trade risk.
+## Quick Start

+1. **Market Intelligence**: Select a commodity to load spot data, forward curve, seasonality, and correlations.
+2. **Trade Configuration**: Set ports, vessel, pricing, hedge parameters, and costs.
+3. **P&L Results**: Review the waterfall, run sensitivity analysis, and check VaR/CVaR.
+4. **Contango Carry Scanner**: Scan for profitable carry trades across all assets and routes.